misery/DockerAusweisApp/README.rst

 Start
 -----
-You could start AusweisApp2 with this command:
+You could start AusweisApp with this command:

 ::